 The promotion of productivity, the flexibility of time, savings, and the possibility of generating networking are the main advantages that freelancers see when coworking in these spaces.
 For some years now, there has been a trend among entrepreneurs to use shared offices to carry out their work, a preference that is emerging to be the future of professionals.
 According to the forecast of the Global Coworking Unconference Conference (GCUC), by 2022 there are expected to be more than 30 thousand coworking spaces worldwide, and about 5.1 million professionals working in these sites.

-In Mexico, an important group that uses these spaces are the freelancers.
+In Mexico, an important group that uses these spaces is the freelancers.
 According to the 2019 Workana Report, in the last year the independents who choose coworking as their main place of work went from 6% to 15.2%, that is, more than one million freelancers are moving to shared spaces to work.
-Their main motivations include comfort, flexibility, and adjustment to independent schedules, budgets and need for concentration.
+Their main motivations include comfort, flexibility, and adjustment to independent schedules, budgets, and the need for concentration.

 "An advantage of this type of workspace is that it increases productivity.
 Their design and atmosphere promote higher levels of concentration among users without sacrificing comfort.
 With this, freelancers put aside the multiple distractions they can find at home and focus 100% on their project," adds Bracciaforte.

 Another benefit of these sites is the possibility of building working relationships between entrepreneurs from different areas.
 "The difference between working from home to doing it from a coworking office is reflected mainly in the daily coexistence between colleagues, which drives the creation of new projects because through a talk they can explore how to collaborate among them," says Jorge Acevedo, director and founder of The Place, a coworking space in Mexico City.